365hockeygirl/pwhl-attendance-data-s3/README.md

 # PWHL Attendance Data Season 3

-✨ SUBSCRIBE TO [365 HOCKEY GIRL NEWSLETTER](https://365hockeygirl.beehiiv.com/subscribe) TO READ THE WRITE UP! ✨
+✨ SUBSCRIBE TO THE [365 HOCKEY GIRL NEWSLETTER](https://365hockeygirl.beehiiv.com/subscribe) TO READ THE WRITE UP! ✨

 ## Table of Contents
 - [Graphs](#graphs-)